Radiotopia

-Radiotopia is a podcast network founded by 99% Invisible host Roman Mars and run by the Public Radio Exchange.
+Radiotopia is a podcast network founded by Roman Mars (host of 99% Invisible) and run by the Public Radio Exchange.
 The network is organized as a collective of some two dozen shows whose producers have complete artistic control over their work.
-Podcasts in the network are downloaded more than 19 million times per month.
+Since its launch, podcasts in the network have been downloaded over 19 million times per month.

 History

-Radiotopia, founded by Roman Mars, was launched in February 2014 with an initial group of seven shows: Jonathan Mitchell's The Truth, Lea Thau's Strangers, Benjamin Walker's Theory of Everything, Nick van der Kolk's Love and Radio, the Kitchen Sisters' Fugitive Waves (later renamed The Kitchen Sisters Present...), Radio Diaries and Roman Mars' own flagship show 99% Invisible.
-The makers of these shows had decided to band together as independent producers who didn't all have the support of traditional radio broadcasting, targeting instead a growing audience of podcast listeners seeking recommendations for new things to listen to.
+Radiotopia, founded by Roman Mars, was launched in February 2014 with an initial group of seven shows: Jonathan Mitchell's The Truth, Lea Thau's Strangers, Benjamin Walker's Theory of Everything, Nick van der Kolk's Love and Radio, the Kitchen Sisters' Fugitive Waves (later renamed The Kitchen Sisters Present), Radio Diaries, and Roman Mars' own flagship show 99% Invisible.
+Without the support of traditional radio broadcasting, these independent producers banded together to instead target a growing audience of podcast listeners.

-Initially supported by US$200,000 from the John S. and James L. Knight Foundation, the network is run by the Public Radio Exchange (PRX) who described it as "somewhat like an independent record label".
-In October 2014 a Kickstarter was started to support the growth of the network, raising over US$600,000 and making it the most-funded radio or podcast project on the site.
-This money went partly towards including four new shows.
-In May 2015 the network received a further US$1 million from the Knight Foundation to add more shows to the network and hired Julie Shapiro on as Radiotopia's executive producer in September of that year.
+The podcast network was initially supported by a US$200,000 injection from the John S. and James L. Knight Foundation.
+The network is run by the Public Radio Exchange (PRX) who described it as "somewhat like an independent record label".
+In October 2014 a Kickstarter campaign was started to support the growth of the network; it raised over US$600,000, making it the most-funded radio or podcast project on the site.
+This money allowed the network to expand, as well as add four new shows.
+In May 2015, the network received a further US$1 million from the Knight Foundation to fund more shows.
+In September of that year, Julie Shapiro was hired as Radiotopia's executive producer.